bbauska/ibm-intermediate-web-dev/README.md

 </p>

 The first step is to evaluate your current SEO strategy and its performance.
-You should assess your website\'s organic visibility, keyword rankings, and branded vs. non-branded traffic split.
+You should assess your website&apos;s organic visibility, keyword rankings, and branded vs. non-branded traffic split.

 There are several tools available online to show you this information.